wanghaisheng/responsive-landing-page-starter/content/blog/en/technical-guide-for-us-short-code-api-deprecation.md

 The SMS API does not have the functionality to allow users to opt-in or opt-out of communications.
 This change means developers will be required to handle this functionality on their end by making adjustments to the example above and setting up a method of storing the users' contact preferences, such as in a database.

-## How can I get a new number?
+## How Can I Get a New Number?

 With the removal of US Shared Short Codes, customers will need to buy a new number to send and receive SMS messages.
 You can purchase numbers in the [Developer Dashboard](https://dashboard.nexmo.com/buy-numbers).
 Please make sure you choose a number with SMS capabilities.

 You can find the available [migration options](https://help.nexmo.com/hc/en-us/articles/360050905592-10DLC-Preparation) with the guidelines from our domain experts.

-## How can I register templates to use in my SMS messages?
+## How Can I Register Templates To Use in My SMS Messages?

 US Shared Short Code API has functionality in the dashboard to register templates for using different alert types, such as alerts, marketing or 2-factor authentication.
 This feature is no longer available, and you will need to build these templates within your project.

-## Any other information
+## Any Other Information

 For further information on using the SMS API, you can find all of the information required on the [Developer Dashboard](https://developer.nexmo.com/messaging/sms/overview).

 If you wish to know any information regarding the pricing for the SMS API, please refer to the [Pricing page](https://www.vonage.co.uk/communications-apis/messages/pricing/).

-## How to migrate to Verify API and implications
+## How To Migrate To Verify API and Implications

 Vonage has libraries to support various languages, which you can see on the Developer Docs Verify overview.
 However, for this page, we'll show some examples using Node.js.

-### Making a verification request
+### Making a Verification Request

 First, the project requires the Vonage Node SDK `@vonage/server-sdk`, which you can install by running the following: